diem/diem/language/stdlib/modules/doc/Libra.md

 <code>preburn_value: u64</code>
 </dt>
 <dd>
- Value of funds that are in the process of being burned
+ Value of funds that are in the process of being burned.
+Mutable.
 </dd>
 <dt>